mrregnar/EUProject1Final/README.md

 Run this command to import into a local installation of mongodb from the same directory as this README.md file is located: mongoimport --db UnknownOrigins -c scenes --file exportUnkOri.json

+*** Do not run this...
+Shown only here as an example mongoexport --db UnknownOrigins -c scenes --out exportUnkOri.json

 From a terminal window in the same directory that the server.js is found, run these commands:

 npm install